Home range estimation under a restricted sampling scheme: Introduction

+The intuition behind this is that statistical properties should not vary so much when observing the full trajectory compared to when it is observed intermittently.
+Our findings confirm the empirical rule (see Eq.
+(5) in \cite{no}) which states that ``the information content of a tracking data set is not a function of the total number of locations, [...] but rather the equivalent number of statistically independent locations'', which is usually called the effective sample size.

+Assuming the RBMD underlying model, and denoting by $T$ the whole time where the process is observed (i.e $T=p\delta_1+(p-1)\delta_2$), we show that any set $S_T^{\textrm{ON}}\subset S$ containing the trajectory of the on--off model is a consistent estimator of $S$ (in the Hausdorff distance) when $T\to\infty$ We show that the rate of convergence of the estimator is the same as when the full trajectory is available, as $T\to\infty$ and $\delta_1+\delta_2\to \infty$ appropriately.
+The obtained rate, for $S \subset \mathbb R^2$, $\mathcal{O}(\log(T)^2/T)$, is close to the rate when the data is an iid sample of $n$ points in $S$ (which is proven to be sharp in \cite{cuevas1997plug}).
+As often happens in several nonparametric estimation problems, when we change from an iid setting to a mixing one, an extra $\log$ term appears.

-Next we consider the case where the set is $r$-convex (see the definition in next section) and provide convergence rates with respect to the Haussdorff distance and to the distance in measure for the $r$-convex hull.
+Next we consider the case where $S$ is $r$-convex (see the definition in the next section) and provide consistency results with respect to the Hausdorff distance and to the distance in measure for the $r$-convex hull.
+The notion of $r$-convex sets has been extensively studied in various areas, particularly in stochastic geometry and set estimation, since it provides a much more general and flexible family of sets than that of convex sets, maintaining some important properties.
 We also provide estimators of the stationary distribution, level sets and the drift function.
 Lastly we provide some simulation results and a real data example is analysed.